Investing News NetworkYour trusted source for investing success

 4. Insilico Medicine

-Insilico's mission involves providing AI platforms that can help identify and develop new drug candidates for untreated diseases and then predict how well those treatments may perform in clinical trials.
+Insilico uses its AI platforms to help identify and develop new drug candidates for untreated diseases and then predict how well those treatments may perform in clinical trials.
 In November 2022, Insilico signed a strategic research collaboration with Sanofi (NASDAQ:SNY) worth up to US$1.2 billion, with its value depending on certain milestones being met.

 This is an updated version of an article first published by the Investing News Network in 2016.